riyatyagi123/Cyber-Threat-Intelligence-through-OSINT/README.md

 # Cyber-Threat-Intelligence-through-OSINT

-VigilantOSINT is a cybersecurity platform that combines machine learning with open-source intelligence (OSINT) to detect, analyze, and report threats in real time.
+VigilantOSINT is a cybersecurity platform that integrates multiple open-source intelligence (OSINT) services into a single, easy-to-use dashboard.
+The platform allows users to scan files and URLs, investigate IPs and domains, and stay updated with the latest cybersecurity news.

-The system brings together multiple intelligence APIs such as VirusTotal, AbuseIPDB, Shodan, Pulsedive, WhoisXML, GreyNoise, IPInfo, and IPRegistry, while also integrating a machine learning–based malicious URL detection model.
-The goal is to reduce investigation time, automate correlation of threat indicators, and provide meaningful, structured reports to security analysts.
+By consolidating intelligence feeds such as VirusTotal, AbuseIPDB, Shodan, Pulsedive, WhoisXML, GreyNoise, IPInfo, and IPRegistry, the system reduces the need for switching between multiple tools.
+It provides structured results, automated reporting, and a responsive interface designed to support faster and more accurate threat investigations.